 Types of Divorce in Illinois

-Compared to other states, the standard child support calculation in Illinois is very straight-forward because it's based on a flat percentage of net income.
+Child SupportPrior to July 1, 2017, the standard child support calculation in Illinois was based on the following flat percentage of net income:

 |# of children||% of supporting parent's net income|